value investing

 3. Can you explain the significance of a margin of safety in value investing?

-A margin of safety is the difference between a stock’s intrinsic value and market price.
-It acts as a buffer against unexpected market fluctuations and uncertainties.
-Incorporating a margin of safety in your investment decisions helps protect your capital and reduce the risk of losses.
+The margin of safety is the difference between a stock’s intrinsic value and its market price.
+This gap acts as a buffer, protecting you from unexpected market fluctuations and uncertainties.
+By incorporating a margin of safety into your investment decisions, you can safeguard your capital and minimize the risk of losses..

 4. How does fundamental analysis help in identifying quality companies?